tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 Earlier we said _"Treat this `Use Case` definition (and everything else that follows from it) as a first draft."_

 This is a critical point in the process, as we have now defined tests that fill gaps in our `Use Case`, and we have defined these tests in a way that is consistent with the principles of BDQ, and we have provided detailed specifications for these tests.
 However, we have not yet implemented these tests, and we have not yet thrown any real data at these tests to see how they respond.
-Thus, we should treat this as a first draft of the test definitions, and be prepared to iterate on these definitions based on implementation feedback and real-world data.
+Thus, we should treat this as a first draft of the `Use Case` and Test definitions, and be prepared to iterate on these definitions based on implementation feedback and real-world data.

 ## 7 Validation and Community (The "Real-World")

 *No test is final until it is implemented and thrown at actual data to confirm it responds correctly.*

+### 7.1 Implementation (non-normative)

+A Test specification may sound perfectly clear and straightforward to its writers, but it may not be clear to developers who are trying to implement the test based on the specification.
+Thus, the only way to confirm that a Test specification is clear and can be implemented correctly is to actually implement the Test based on the specification, and then throw real data at that implementation to see if it responds correctly.
+Expect that an initial Test specification will need revision based on questions raised in implementation and on testing the behavior of the implementation against real world data.

+BDQ is deliberately agnostic about programing languages and execution frameworks for Test implementations.

+A BDQ Test implementation has a consistent scope and API shape across languages:

+* Inputs: the Information Element(s) Acted Upon (and any Consulted values if needed), plus optional Parameter(s) (e.g., bdq:sourceAuthority) where implementations MUST support the default parameter string literal if the parameter is exposed.
+* Logic (decision rules): evaluate the clauses in the Specification (hasExpectedResponse) in order, returning the first matching outcome (handling EXTERNAL_PREREQUISITES_NOT_MET via exception/error handling where appropriate).
+Output: exactly one structured Response per run, always providing Response.status + Response.comment, and providing Response.result only when Response.status indicates a result (typically RUN_HAS_RESULT).

+BDQ keeps Tests portable by standardizing semantics (inputs, decision rules, outputs), but it leaves execution mechanics (binding to input data, orchestration of test execution) to whatever framework fits the implementer’s environment.
+This means that the behavior of the implementation of an individual test should be tested in isolation, presenting the test with known inputs, and confirming that the test produces the expected outputs based on the logic of the decision rules in the specification.
+This means that test validation is expected to be performed on the level of individual test implementations.

-### 7.1 Unit Tests
+### 7.2 Unit Tests (non-normative)

 When implementing a Test, implementors are encouraged to use a test driven development approach, where they first create unit tests for a Test implementation covering each expected path in the specification, as well as edge cases, and then implement the Test internals to pass those unit tests.
 This helps ensures that the Test is implemented correctly and that it responds correctly to a variety of test cases, including edge cases.

-### 7.2 Test Validation Data and Edge Cases
+### 7.3 Test Validation Data and Edge Cases (non-normative)

 **TODO: Check Lee's Text**